How do I start a divorce?

 What if we want to delay the divorce but deal with our financial issues?

+Do you wish to separate without issuing for a divorce?
+Well, you can reach an agreement in respect of financial issues either between yourselves or with the assistance of legal advice in order to achieve a fair settlement.
 The agreement can be recorded in a Deed of Separation also known as a Separation Agreement which clearly states what has been agreed between both of you at the point of separation, this agreement must be executed in front of a witness.

 A Separation Agreement can also deal with arrangements regarding your children and any child maintenance however it will not prohibit applications to the Child Maintenance Service for an assessment.
+A Separation Agreement is not a legally binding document in its own right.

 However provided certain conditions are met it is likely that the terms recorded in the Separation Agreement will be translated into a Final binding Order by the Court if divorce proceedings are issued at a later date provided it is fair to both parties; both parties have received or had the opportunity of receiving legal advice; there has been financial disclosure and neither party is under duress when executing the Agreement.